“The author has a voice that is somehow both unique but universally relatable at the same time.”

-It’s 6:57 AM when it occurs to me, hey, maybe I should see what time it is.
-It doesn’t hit me right away I need to get my lazy butt up and get ready to wow my new classmates at Kingsport High School, but when it finally clicks?
-Good morning, spaz.
+It occurs to me, hey, maybe I should see what time it is — 6:57 AM— but it still doesn’t hit me right away that I need to get my lazy butt up and get ready to wow my new classmates at Kingsport High School.
+When it finally clicks?
+Good morning, panic.

-I’m not ashamed to admit that I’m a normal fifteen and a half- (practically sixteen-) year-old girl when it comes to my morning rituals.
-I shower, I use fruity-smelling body washes and facial scrubs, I shampoo and condition, I blow-dry upside-down so I can get lift without using any product (which can weigh your hair down.
+My morning rituals are pretty standard for a fifteen and a half- (practically sixteen-) year-old girl: I shower using fruity-smelling body washes and facial scrubs; I shampoo and condition; I blow-dry upside down so I can get lift without using any product (which can weigh your hair down.
 Today’s beauty tip).
-I’m not big on makeup.
-Not anymore.
-Not like I used to be.
+I’m not big on makeup — not anymore, not like I used to be.
 If you’d seen me a few months ago?
 You’d think I was turning tricks on a street corner somewhere.
-Nowadays I keep it simple: light eye makeup, a little color on the lips, good to go.
-Clean and natural, that’s my new motto.
+Nowadays, I keep it simple: light eye makeup, a little color on the lips, good to go.
+Clean and natural — that’s my new motto.
 No more slapping the cosmetics on by the pound.

 (Did you know heavy makeup on oily skin leads to crazy zits?
 And that the worst way to hide the zits is to slap on more makeup?
 Hard lesson learned there.)

-Anyway, all that primping and preening?
-Yeah, not today.
-I barely have time for a quick scrub at the sink for my face and stubbly pits (oh God, sleeves, I need sleeves today!).
-The hair goes into a ponytail and, sorry face, you’re going in au naturel.
-No time to waste on agonizing over an ensemble, it’s a jeans and T-shirt day.
-Luckily, and I don’t mean to brag, I can rock a simple J-and-T combo.
+Today, however, I have no time for all that primping and preening.
+I barely have time for a quick scrub at the sink for my face and stubbly pits.
+The hair goes into a ponytail, and sorry face, you’re going in au naturel.
+No time to waste on agonizing over an ensemble either; it’s a jeans and T-shirt day.

 Maybe my grand first impression won’t totally suck.

-On my way down the stairs I wonder why the maternal unit didn’t kick my tushy out of bed when my attempt at self-sufficiency met with epic failure, then I remember: it’s her first day, too.
+On my way down the stairs, I wonder why the maternal unit didn’t kick my tushy out of bed when my attempt at self-sufficiency met with epic failure and then I remember: it’s her first day, too.
 She has a new job to go with the new town and the new home.
-Well, new-ish.
-Mom grew up in Kingsport, lived in this house with Granddad (mine, not hers), so after the divorce she moved back home so she could have some sense of familiarity, of stability.
+New-ish, I should say.
+Mom grew up in Kingsport, lived in this house with Granddad (mine, not hers), so after the divorce, she moved back home so she could have some sense of familiarity and stability.

 Me, however?
 No such luck.
 No stability for Carrie.
 I got dragged along for this ride kicking and screaming.
 No lie, it kind of sucks.